Saudi critics use Group of 20 summit to highlight human rights concerns

 The calls — from Saudi and international human rights groups, but also U.S. and European lawmakers — have confronted the kingdom with a barrage of criticism unlike any since the killing of journalist and Washington Post contributor Jamal Khashoggi by Saudi agents two years ago, while forcing normally circumspect Saudi leaders to publicly defend their policies.

-“Saudi Arabia seeks to have a leading role, but the leaders from other countries have a moral obligation to ask Saudi Arabia to improve its record on human rights,” said Alia al-Hathloul, the sister of jailed women’s rights activist Loujain al-Hathloul, whose plight has become a rallying cry for the kingdom’s critics.
+“Saudi Arabia seeks to have a leading role, but the leaders from other countries have a moral obligation to ask Saudi Arabia to improve its record on human rights,” said Alia al-Hathloul, the sister of jailed women’s rights activist Loujain al-Hathloul, whose plight has become a rallying cry for the kingdom’s critics and who recently renewed a hunger strike to protest her detention.
+United Nations experts have called for her release, warning that her health is deteriorating.

 Saudi Arabia is the first Arab-majority nation to assume the year-long presidency of the G-20, which is made up of 19 countries and the European Union.
-The designation was a diplomatic coup for Saudi’s de facto leader, Crown Prince Mohammed bin Salman, who has quickly risen to global prominence with an agenda to overhaul the oil rich kingdom’s economy and conservative society.
+The designation was a diplomatic coup for Saudi’s de facto leader, Crown Prince Mohammed bin Salman, who has quickly risen to global prominence with an agenda to overhaul the oil-rich kingdom’s economy and conservative society.

 But while Saudi organizers set the two-day summit’s official theme as “Realizing Opportunities of the 21st Century for All,” human rights groups sought to amplify what they said is Mohammed’s darker legacy: the silencing, harassment, arbitrary jailing, disappearance and torture of his opponents.

-Although pressure in some circles has been building, no G-20 members have yet announced plans to withdraw from the summit.
+Although pressure in some circles has been building, no G-20 members have announced plans to withdraw from the summit.

 Even so, the criticism has prompted an unusual public airing of grievances between the kingdom’s leaders and its opponents.
 The crown prince, in a lengthy and rare public statement earlier this month, defended his stewardship of the Saudi economy while touting progress on promoting women’s rights.
 On Wednesday, the Saudi ambassador to the United States, Princess Reema bint Bandar, also offered a full-throated defense of Saudi changes and lashed out at the kingdom’s critics.